-If you’re not marketing on Pinterest you’re missing out on mega traffic, millions of visitors and income to your business!
+If you’re not marketing on Pinterest you’re missing out on mega traffic, and potentially millions of visitors and income to your business!
 Pinterest is second only to Facebook as a visual network.
 Pinterest, with over 200 million active users is a visual bookmarking tool where people look for and save new and creative ideas.
 The idea you bookmark is called a pin, and add pins to different boards that you create so all the information you save is organized, so it’s easy to find later when you want it.
 Plus, every pin you post on your Pinterest boards includes a link to the site where it originates from, so you can always go directly to the source to learn more details or to buy products.

 Imagine looking through a catalog or an online store.
 What usually grabs your attention for an item first?
 The text description?
 Probably not.
 It’s much more likely the visual image of the product is what grabs you.
+Learn more about their live shoppable videos!

 After that, you read the text to learn the details.
 This is the exact premise Pinterest is built on.
 So you can see, just about any business could utilize Pinterest to grow their brand recognition, gain exposure, improve website traffic, heighten social media engagement and generate more revenue.